-- A. Training courses, as requested, providing employers, employees and the general public with training and train-the-trainer programs to assist in preventing "struck-by," "falling," "pinch-point", and "caught-in or -between" injuries, and fatalities in the construction and seafood processing industries, and "slips, trips, and falls", "overexertion and bodily reaction", and "contact with objects". - B. AKOSH will present two 10-hour training sessions to assist in preventing "struck-by", "falling", "pinch-point", and "caught-in or -between" injuries and fatalities in construction and seafood processing industries, and "slips, trips, and falls", "overexertion and bodily reaction", and "contact with objects". - C. The Training Coordinator will be responsible to ensure all consultants and trainers receive proper training on prevention strategies involved with preventing "struck-by", "falling",
+- A. Training courses, as requested, providing employers, employees and the general public with training and train-the-trainer programs to assist in preventing "struck-by," "falling," "pinch-point", and "caught-in or -between" injuries, and fatalities in the construction and seafood processing industries, and "slips, trips, and falls", "overexertion and bodily reaction", and "contact with objects". - B. AKOSH will present two 10-hour training sessions to assist in preventing "struck-by", "falling", "pinch-point", and "caught-in or -between" injuries and fatalities in construction and seafood processing industries, and "slips, trips, and falls", "overexertion and bodily reaction", and "contact with objects".

-"pinch-point", and "caught-in or -between" injuries and fatalities in construction and seafood processing industries, and "slips, trips, and falls", "overexertion and bodily reaction", and "contact with objects".

-- D. AKOSH will work with associations, employers, and other groups in promoting AKOSH Consultation and Training services. - E. The Training Coordinator will provide the Chief of Consultation and Training with a monthly report on the number of public sector formal training events conducted and number of attendees. - F. The Training Coordinator will interface with Federal OSHA Training Institute, Region X, and other States and entities in obtaining training materials and programs to promote the reduction of injuries and fatalities in the construction, seafood processing and healthcare industries.
+- C. The Consultation and Training OHS Analyst will be responsible to ensure all consultants and trainers receive proper training on prevention strategies involved with preventing "struck-by", "falling", "pinch-point", and "caught-in or -between" injuries and fatalities in construction, transportation and warehousing, and seafood processing industries, and "slips, trips, and falls", "overexertion and bodily reaction", and "contact with objects". - D. AKOSH will work with associations, employers, and other groups in promoting AKOSH Consultation and Training services. - E. The Consultation and Training OHS Analyst will provide the Chief of Consultation and Training with a monthly report on the number of public sector formal training events conducted and number of attendees. - F. The Chief of Consultation and Training will interface with Federal OSHA Training Institute, Region X, and other States and entities in obtaining training materials and programs to promote the reduction of injuries and fatalities in the construction, transportation and warehousing, seafood processing and healthcare industries.